paluro567/personal-website/docs/Projects.md

 <center><b>Software Engineer (full-time)</b></center></br>

 - <u>Docker Schedule Check Jenkins Pipeline </u> </br>
-Developed a Jenkins pipeline for an organization that runs daily to build and test all submitted Dockerfiles from another Jenkins pipeline.
-Each Dockerfile had specifications on how to build them, and images were pushed to an Azure ACR for scanning by the Defender to detect vulnerabilities.
-I used a graphQuery API call to access the resulting vulnerability scores, and Dockerfile owners were alerted via email with remediation guidelines if severe vulnerabilities were found.
+Developed a Jenkins pipeline that runs daily to build and test all submitted Dockerfiles from another Jenkins pipeline.
+Each project Dockerfile had specifications on how to build them, and images were pushed to an Azure ACR for scanning by the Defender to detect vulnerabilities.
+Utilizing a graphQuery API call to access the resulting vulnerability scores, and Dockerfile owners were alerted via email with remediation guidelines if severe vulnerabilities were found.
 </br>
 - <u>API Kubernetes Deployment</u> </br>
 Developed a RESTful API using Connexion, a Python framework similar to Flask, which runs in a Docker container on a Gunicorn server.
 The container is deployed to a Kubernetes cluster using a Jenkins pipeline, with the ability to scale replicas as needed.
 I verified the functionality of the API endpoints using kubectl CLI with port forwarding and Postman.